menu

 Concrete resources are the foundation of concrete models.
 Abstract resources play a secondary, and optional, part.

 As noted previously, abstract resources are intangible and purely conceptual.
 For diagramming purposes, they exist only as compositions of many concrete resources.
-Unlike concrete resources, abstract resources do not convey information per-se.
+Unlike concrete resources, abstract resources do not convey information per se.
 Their value is in their ability to organize and simplify in conceptual ways.

 Consider the sequence diagram in the previous section.
 It separates the database tables, Lambdas, and APIs into their respective AWS services.
 This is highly relevant, but not the only way to organize them.
 Somtimes (perhaps often) it is better to present them as services, like in the following diagram: